Tech stack · 10 min read ·

 Method 5: DNS and infrastructure

 • IP lookup — resolve the IP and check who owns it.
-Cloud providers (AWS, GCP, Cloudflare) are identifiable by IP range.
+Cloud providers (AWS, GCP, Cloudflare) are identifiable by their published IP ranges.

-• SSL certificate — click the padlock in your browser.
-The issuer and subject alternative names can reveal hosting platforms.
+• SSL certificate — click the padlock, or read certificate-transparency logs.
+The issuer and the subject alternative names can reveal hosting platforms and sometimes internal subdomains the site never links to publicly.

 Method 6: Bulk technology detection at scale